aditya25042005/Hackers_404/README.md

   - Education
   - Preferences
 - Generates personalized career suggestions
-- Stores full chat history and user responses in a MongoDB collection
 - Allows returning users to ask follow-up questions based on their profile

 ## 🛠️ Technologies Used